MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/app-developer-get-started.md

 ### Interact with the APIs

-Once your client library has been generated and you've build the authentication logic into your application, you can begin to interact with the core operationalization APIs.
+After your client library has been generated and you've build the authentication logic into your application, you can begin to interact with the core operationalization APIs.

 ```
 <swagger-client-title> client = new <swagger-client-title>(new Uri("https://<host>:<port>"));